 Luxembourg is known for its rapid development and ability to hold the competitive edge in the fund industry.
-In this article, I will talk about Luxembourg and what makes it the leading investment fund centre in Europe.
+In this article, we talk about Luxembourg and what makes it the leading investment fund centre in Europe.

 The fund industry in Luxembourg was born with the introduction, in the mid-1980s, of the so called Undertakings for the Collective Investment in Transferable Securities (UCITS) Directive, initiated to offer greater protection to small investors.